 Use this information below to help you plan out your stay during Thanksgiving.

 If you are planning on staying all weekend, use my helpful Thanksgiving Day guide for additional ideas on the top things to do.

 The majority of the big attractions close on Christmas Day.
 A few also close early on Christmas Eve.

-However, you will find a few fun things to do on Christmas Day such as shopping on Pier 39, seeing the plants and flowers at the Botanical Gardens in Golden Gate Park and strolling around the Mission to see its famed murals.
+However, you will find a few fun things to do on Christmas Day such as shopping at Pier 39, seeing the plants and flowers at the Botanical Gardens in Golden Gate Park, and strolling around the Mission District to see its famous murals.